DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/data-accessors.md

 ]
 ```

-If you use a common algorithm for all columns, specify the `EditingState` plugin's `createRowChange` property.
+Specify the `EditingState` plugin's `createRowChange` property if you use a common algorithm for all columns.

 ```js
 <Grid